wareHHOuse/wareHHOuse.github.io/docs/diskpp/installing.md

 nav_order: 2
 ---

 # Building and installing DiSk++
 {: .no_toc }

-DiSk++ is developed on and for Linux.
-Windows is explicitly not supported.
+The first thing you need to know is that DiSk++ is developed on and for Linux.
+Windows is explicitly not supported and macOS support is at a local minumum currently.
+Once the dependency to Intel MKL is removed, macOS will hopefully be supported again at the same level of Linux.

 ## Table of contents
 {: .no_toc .text-delta }